HL7/fhir-shorthand/input/pagecontent/reference.md

   ...

-  // FSH definition of Laterality (for example)
+  // Definition of Laterality used as standalone extension
   Extension: Laterality
   Description: "Body side of a body location."
   * value[x] only CodeableConcept